 KIPP Texas—San Antonio is part of a pioneering network of charter schools that continue to show that students from all backgrounds are capable of achieving at high levels.
-On November 1, 2019, KIPP Texas began accepting applications for enrollment for the 2020–2021 school year.
+On November 1, 2020, KIPP Texas public schools began accepting applications for enrollment for the 2021–2022 school year, and open enrollment continues through February 19, 2021.
 We have put together a guide to help you learn more about KIPP Texas—San Antonio and take steps to enroll your child for the next school year.

-The KIPP network now covers 28 regions, including 242 schools, serving over 100,000 students.
+The KIPP network now covers 28 regions, including 255 schools, serving over 100,000 students.
 In 2018, KIPP Texas, a region of 52 schools and over 27,000 students, formed from the merger of four regions, including KIPP San Antonio, which began in 2003 when Mark Larson started KIPP Aspire, a middle school.
-In 2019, Allen Smith joined KIPP Texas—San Antonio as regional superintendent.
+In 2019, Allen Smith joined KIPP Texas—San Antonio as Regional Superintendent.